Berkeley-MDes/tdf-fa23-marissadevelops/weekly-reports/weekly-report-6.md

 Instead, I am working in the Robotics Wire Sculpting group.
 I was so focused on the notion of building a digital ecosystem to create art installations that I never once considered feasability when voting for the project!
 It is scary to begin interacting with all of the required components across motors, robotics, microcontrollers, and sensors, but I knew that if I were in my Graduate Student Health project, that would've been well within my comfort zone.
 I am always obsessed with my niche topic from an educator lens, but sometimes I want to step away and just be a student in STEM.
 I believe that from experiencing the highs and lows of prototyping, it may actually teach me *more* about the learning experience of students than if I simply view it from a meta perspective.

-When I got together with my group (Matthew, Stephanie, Divya, Yoojin, Yanru), we were all generally nervous to actualzie this idea, besides Matthew, who proposed the idea in the first place!
+When I got together with my group (Matthew, Stephanie, Divya, Yoojin, Yanru), we were all generally nervous to actualize this idea, besides Matthew, who proposed the idea in the first place!

-## Some immediate challenges:
+### Some immediate challenges:

 - There is already a wire bender in the makerspace, *but* it has limited mobility and user interaction (ie, "Oh no, did we just sign up to re-invent the wheel?")
 - Only one of us had coding experience, one had mechanical engineering experience, and the rest of us were mainly digital designers.